stevehemingway/stevehemingway.github.io/content/Trading/November/12_november.md

 Precious metals are up, other commodities are down, oil by 1.2%.
 Aluminium is an exception.
 Yields are basically flat.
-Nearly all stockmarkets are down.
+Nearly all stock markets are down.

 # Chart for the day

-<iframe width="560" height="315" src="https://koyfin.com/share/1D2XwCn3qg/simple" frameBorder="0"></iframe>
+<iframe width="800" height="450" src="https://koyfin.com/share/1D2XwCn3qg/simple" frameBorder="0"></iframe>